 Leon Levy Fellowship in Neuroscience

 Supported by the Leon Levy Foundation, the Leon Levy Fellowship in Neuroscience recognizes outstanding early-career neuroscientists at NYU Langone whose high-risk, high-impact research may not be supported by traditional grants.
-Led by principal investigator Richard Tsien, DPhil, director of the Neuroscience Institute, the fellowship program funds NYU Langone neuroscientists working in a broad range of disciplines.
+Led by principal investigator Richard Tsien, DPhil, the Druckenmiller Professor of Neuroscience in the Department of Neuroscience and Physiology, the fellowship program funds NYU Langone neuroscientists working in a broad range of disciplines.

 These awards fill an important gap in funding during a critical time, supporting a vital pipeline of junior investigators as they launch independent careers.
 As a fellow, you are given career development opportunities and advanced mentoring.
 You also learn how to mentor and manage the next generation of neuroscientists, extending your influence in the field for years to come.